-"Our students grow into accomplished artists and experienced teachers who can impart their love and knowledge for the arts to students of all ages."
+Our students grow into accomplished artists and experienced teachers who can impart their love and knowledge for the arts to students of all ages.

 With the belief that experience in the classroom is the backbone of a strong program, most art education courses have a fieldwork component known as a practicum.
-The culminating Art Education experience is a 12-credit full time student teaching practicum in a local public school, and an accompanying 3-credit seminar to help compile the licensure portfolio.
+The culminating Art Education experience is a 12-credit full-time student teaching practicum in a local public school, and an accompanying 3-credit seminar to help compile the licensure portfolio.
 (See Art Education Handbook)

-Our graduates have undertaken a variety of careers related to art education: public and private school art education at all levels, international art education, arts administration, art therapy, museum education, contemporary visual culture grad school, arts program development, educational filmmaking, gallery direction, theater, architecture and university teaching.
-Because the classes are small and the degree is professional, alumnae tend to keep in touch with faculty and peers, thus developing a broad national and international network of concerned and active art educators.
+Our graduates have undertaken a variety of careers related to art education: public and private school art education at all levels, international art education, arts administration, art therapy, museum education, contemporary visual culture graduate school, arts program development, educational filmmaking, gallery direction, theater, architecture and university teaching.
+Because the classes are small and the degree is professional, alumni tend to keep in touch with faculty and peers, thus developing a broad national and international network of concerned and active art educators.